space-apes/EasyNews/news/agentportal/management/commands/populateLog.md

 2020-06-02: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
 2020-06-03: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
 2020-06-04: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-05: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-06: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-07: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.